lindseysim/templatize/more/compared/README.md

 }
 ```

-Within an `outer` section you can call `inner` without traversing the data-tree.
+In Mustache, within an `outer` section you can call `inner` without traversing the data-tree.
 The following would print `"inside"`.
 It would only print `"outside"` if `outside.inner` did not exist as a fallback as it traverses to the outer context.

 ```
 {{#outer}} {{inner}} {{/outer}}
 ```

-However, in Templatize, all variables are explicitly path-ed from the root, even within a section.
-The above would print `"outer"` as the `{{inner}}` tag is resolved from the root.
+However, in Templatize, all variables search from the root, even within a section.
+The above would print `"outside"` as the `{{inner}}` tag is resolved from the root.
 To print `"inside"` the full data path or [in-context directive](../../#scoping-and-the-context-directive) must be used.

 ```
 {{#outer}} {{outer.inner}} or {{.inner}} {{/outer}}